 For nurses who provide extraordinary care at Morristown-Hamblen Healthcare System, we honor them through The DAISY Award, an international nurse recognition program that celebrates the compassion and skills nurses bring to patients and families every day.
-Josie Coffey, RN, received the DAISY Award for March.
+Josie Coffey received the DAISY Award for March.

 Josie is a registered nurse who has worked at MHHS for one year.
 She currently works on 2 South.
 She chose to work at MHHS because she wanted to better serve her community closer to home and she loves the culture in this hospital.

 Josie says she was inspired to be a nurse by her uncle that passed away several years ago who was a nurse as well.
 She felt she was called on by God to be a caregiver to this community.
 She attended nursing school at Lincoln Memorial University in the ASN Program.